peterhinch/micropython-micro-gui/README.md

 The "tab order" of widgets on a `Screen` is the order with which they acquire focus with successive presses of the `Next` button.
 It is determined by the order in which they are instantiated.
+Tab order is important for usability but instantiating in the best order can conflict with program logic.
+This happens if a widget's callback refers to others not yet instantiated.
+See demos `dropdown.py` and `linked_sliders.py` for one solution.

 The obvious layout for the physical buttons is as per a joystick: